tsattler/geometric_burstiness/README.md

 ## Important Bugfixes / Notes
+* 06/29/2018: Fixed bug in the inter-place burstiness voting scheme that prevented it from functioning properly.
 * 01/08/2018: Please note that the RootSIFT features used in this program have descriptor entries in the range [0, 255].
 This quantization is used to severely reduce memory requirements (1 byte per entry instead of 4 bytes).
 Please make sure that you do not normalize the RootSIFT descriptors before training the codebook.
 * 10/27/2016: Fixed bug in the inter-place burstiness weighting schemes.
 In order to reproduce the results from the paper, the input inliers_per_db for the function ReRankingInterPlaceGeometricBurstiness should be sorted in descending number of inliers.
 Previously, it was sorted based on the retrieval scores only.
 This is now fixed.